Low-calorie cocktails: 7 drinks under 160 calories to try on a diet

 (Image credit: Getty Images)

 A classic mojito isn't usually the best option.
-While it contains lime juice, mint leaves and soda, it also has generous servings of sugar and rum which brings the total calories to around 240 on average.
-However, with just a few tweaks you can bring that number down - ask for a shot of rum with lime juice, some mint and Sprite Zero Sugar for fruity sweetness.
+While it contains lime juice, mint leaves and soda, it also has generous sugar and rum servings which bring the total calories to around 240 on average.
+However, with just a few tweaks you can bring that number down.
+Just ask for a shot of rum with lime juice, some mint and Sprite Zero Sugar for fruity sweetness.

 Approximate number of calories: 79, based on one shot (1.5 ounces/ 44ml) of rum